We serve at the intersections of poverty and human trafficking, labor exploitation, and gender-based violence.

 Access to further education is often required for many of our clients to achieve their career goals.
 We give a variety of educational scholarships – including vocational, high school, and college scholarships.
 We provide academic tutoring for our clients studying toward their high-school equivalency exam, helping them earn their high school diploma.
 We also offer tutoring for clients in communication skills, English, Filipino, Math, and Science.

 We provide short-term, part-time employment for some of our clients while they are working toward their career goals.
 This employment allows our clients to gain valuable work experience and receive career mentorship in a supportive workplace environment.
 Additionally, this employment provides much-needed income to cover living expenses for our most vulnerable clients while they are in school.
-Employment at our social enterprise is also available for our clients in emergency situations.
+Employment in our work immersion program is also available for our clients in emergency situations.

 Education and skills training alone does not guarantee career success – access to the right networks is also needed.
 We conduct outreach to a wide range of employers in the local community and research hiring needs in industries of interest to our clients.
 We make connections between our clients and prospective employers, referring clients for jobs in their vocations of choice.
 We mentor clients in applying and interviewing for jobs, providing support in areas such as resume building and interview preparation.